 Figure 3 presents a conceptual map that outlines the hierarchical and network-based analytical framework of socio-organizational factors influencing the performance and sustainability of the natural stone and ceramic tile industries.
 At the core of this map lies the central construct of socio-organizational dimensions, viewed as the foundational substrate for strategic decision-making in sustainable industrial development.
 This framework is structured into five key domains: Human Capital and Skills, this axis includes two critical sub-components shortage of skilled labor and weak institutional training systems.
 The natural stone sector, heavily reliant on traditional labor, suffers from structural deficits in this area, while the ceramic industry benefits from formal training programs and close collaboration with technical and academic institutions.
 Technology Adoption, this domain captures two elements digital readiness and CapEx-related barriers.
 It reflects the gap between traditional industries and innovation-driven sectors in embracing advanced technologies such as AI, digital production lines, and energy efficiency improvements.
 Governance and Policy, this axis covers challenges such as fragmented regulatory systems and lack of effective incentives.
 In many countries, decentralized licensing and institutional misalignment hinder innovation and competitiveness.
 Organizational Culture, this includes resistance to change and weak innovation culture.
 The natural stone sector, in particular, exhibits high internal resistance to technological transition, whereas the ceramic industry, spurred by global competition, has gradually embraced continuous improvement and digitalization.
 Export Readiness, this domain includes logistics infrastructure and branding limitations.
 The ceramic sector shows greater maturity, leveraging international B2B channels and diversified exports, while the stone industry still faces branding deficiencies and logistical inefficiencies in several regions.
 The conceptual map illustrates that socio-organizational structure is not merely a supporting factor, but a direct influencer of foresight capacity, competitiveness, and long-term sustainability.
 Achieving structural transformation demands that these factors be addressed as an interconnected system, rather than in isolation.

+The conceptual map illustrates that socio-organizational structure is not merely a supporting factor, but a direct influencer of foresight capacity, competitiveness, and long-term sustainability.
+Achieving structural transformation demands that these factors be addressed as an interconnected system, rather than in isolation.

+Although socio-organizational data were not directly included in PCA due to data limitations, the structural characteristics discussed in Section 3.3 are strongly aligned with the industrial pressures reflected in PC1 and PC3.
+Improvements in workforce qualification and organizational modernization would likely shift countries toward more sustainable clusters in the PCA space.

+Note on Methodology:

+Due to the scarcity of publicly available cross-national data on organizational and human capital structures, particularly in emerging economies, the study utilized a hybrid approach combining international datasets (e.g., UNEP, ILO, World Bank) with AI-based inferential modeling.
+Patterns identified via PCA and K-Means clustering were used to estimate likely organizational characteristics, as these structures often co-evolve with macro-level industrial pressures such as energy intensity and environmental burden.
+This methodological strategy allowed for a more holistic and comparative treatment of socio-organizational factors across countries, despite data constraints.

+These organizational dynamics offer a structural lens through which to interpret the cross-country performance clusters identified in the PCA and K-Means analysis in Section 4.

 Cross-Country Comparison of the Stone and Ceramic Industries